Leticia-maria/Leticia-maria/README.md

 - 🌱 I’m currently learning to live, to code and how to do chemistry computationally
 - 💞️ I’m looking to collaborate on Python and Julia projects
 - 📫 email: leticia.maria@grad.ufsc.br
-- Turing Machine Learning developer and Scientific/Mathematics Tools programmer
+- Turing Machine Learning developer and Scientific/Mathematics Tools programmer from Federal University of Santa Catarina

 <!---
 Leticia-maria/Leticia-maria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.